school of fish in background

 The first post-hurricane visit to the sanctuary didn't occur until October 2005.
 Several more trips were then taken during the following year to continue monitoring the initial hurricane impacts.
 A final report was generated in February 2007.

-While some of Rita's physical impacts at the sanctuary were significant, affecting items as deep as 72m, positive changes also occured.
+While some of Rita's physical impacts at the sanctuary were significant, affecting items as deep as 72m, positive changes also occurred.
 The most significant benefit was the cooler water Rita left in her wake.
 Cooler temperatures were exactly what bleaching corals needed to aid in their recovery.

 Click here to download a copy of Hurricane Rita Impacts at the Flower Garden Banks National Marine Sanctuary (1.3MB pdf) which includes dramatic before and after photos at various locations in the sanctuary, as well as satellite images and data on temperature and salinity changes.